Understanding Invertebrate Assemblages

 Tutor: Martin Harvey

 Martin Harvey is the Data Management and Liaison Officer at the UK Biological Records Centre, where he has played a central role in the development of Pantheon.
 This is in addition to other roles such as managing the iRecord online recording system and liaising with national recording schemes and societies.
-Outside this, Martin is a knowledgable entomologist and biological recorder, part of the team for the UK Pollinator Monitoring Scheme, runs the national Soldierflies and Allies Recording Scheme, and is County Moth Recorder for Berkshire.
+Outside this, Martin is a knowledgeable entomologist and biological recorder, part of the team for the UK Pollinator Monitoring Scheme, runs the national Soldierflies and Allies Recording Scheme, and is County Moth Recorder for Berkshire.

 Natural History Museum